Bi-Lipschitz Invariants in Singularity Theory: Lojasiewicz Exponent and Euler Obstruction: Preliminary Notions and Results

 \begin{theorem}[\cite{LT}] Let $X \subset \mathbb{C}^{n+1}$ be an analytic space of dimension $d$ reduced at $0$.
 Then ${\rm Eu}_{0}(X) = \sum_{k=0}^{d-1}(-1)^{d-k-1} m_k(X)$, where $m_k(X)$ denotes the $k$-th polar multiplicity of $X$ at $0$. \end{theorem}

 In particular, the first polar multiplicity $m_0(X)$ coincides with the classical notion of multiplicity, which is the central object in the metric version of Zariski’s conjecture.
 This conjecture asks whether multiplicity is preserved under bi-Lipschitz homeomorphisms.
-In this work, we resolve a special case of this conjecture by proving that, under certain conditions, the polar multiplicity is invariant under bi-Lipschitz equivalence.